lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/setup.md

 }
 ```

-Next, let's see how we can customize those mocks.
+[ Next ](/graphql-kimera/docs/mocking-queries-scenario), let's see how we can customize those mocks.